Sin-Project/learn/README.md

 is friendly & easy to learn;
 is Open.

-These are some of the reasons people who use Python would rather not use anything else.;
+These are some of the reasons people who use Python would rather not use anything else;
 Course Source : [Mr.liaoxuefeng](http://www.liaoxuefeng.com/)

 [![Python Home Page](https://docs.python.org/2/_static/py.png)](https://www.python.org)